Kenneth Feinberg To Mediate Roundup Settlement Talks Between Bayer And Plaintiffs

 After the Deepwater Horizon oil rig exploded in the Gulf of Mexico, Feinberg coordinated the distribution of BP's $20 billion compensation fund.
 He also calculated the loss-of-life values following more than 100 fatalities caused by defective ignition switches in General Motors vehicles.

-In 1984, he mediated the class action lawsuit brought by 250,000 Vietnam War veterans against the manufacturers of Agent Orange.
+In 1984, he mediated the class-action lawsuit brought by 250,000 Vietnam War veterans against the manufacturers of Agent Orange.